Abyssal-Depth/abyssal-htmlCssJavaScript/jsLesson02/js02Tasks.md

 ### Instructions:
 1. Create a file called `counter.html`
 2. Create a variable called `score` and set it to 0
-3. Create an h2 element with id "score"
+3. Create three h2 elements with ids
 4. Display the initial score on the page
 5. Log the score to console
 6. Add 10 to the score